hakoerber/git-repo-manager/docs/src/worktrees.md

 Note that `grm` is very cautious here.
 As your repository will not be deleted, you could still recover the commits via [`git-reflog`](https://git-scm.com/docs/git-reflog).
-But better safe then sorry!
+But better safe than sorry!
 Note that you'd get a similar error message if your worktree had any uncommitted files, for the same reason.
 Now you can either commit & push your changes, or your tell `grm` that you know what you're doing: